emmasarge/gallery/README.md

 'STRIPE_WH_SECRET', '<your value>'
 ```

-* If using another IDE or Gitpod, create env.py file in the root directory of the project and include the following:
+* Otherwise create env.py file in the root directory of the project and include the following:

 ```
 import os